 often known as ‘ARINA’.
 She awarded with the ‘Associate Living Master’ Status

-the Art Renewal Center (ARC) in USA and is recognized with more than 40
+by prestigious Art Renewal Center (ARC) in USA and is recognized with more than

-prestigious international prizes and awards in the UK, USA, Europe and
+40 international awards in the UK, USA, Europe and Australia.

 ‘Masterpieces of Visual Arts - The Great Female Artists from the Middle Ages to

 the Modern Era’ alongside works of Frida Kahlo, Georgia O’Keeffe, Bridget Riley

 etc., ‘Masters of Contemporary Fine Art’ in the UK, ‘Masters of Painting’ in

 the UK, ‘Strokes of Genius -4’ and ‘Strokes of Genius-6’ in USA.
 She graduated

 with MFA at Chelsea College of Art having also studied at Central Saint Martins

 College of Art, University of the Arts London, UK.
 She is a selected